Modules | PY

 rem_faces, rem_points = tf.isotropic_remeshed(dec_mesh, mel, use_quadric=True)

 Use tf.mean_edge_length to compute a natural target length from the current mesh.
-This is often the right default for isotropic remeshing after decimation.
+This is a good default for isotropic remeshing after decimation.